mireo91/RepeatableFields/README.md

 ## Nested

-In fusion you can get data by path  `q(node).property('repetableProperty.field1')` so you get nested data form specific repeatable field
+In fusion you can get data by path  `q(node).property('repetableProperty').field1` so you get nested data form specific repeatable field

+## Important changes between v1.x.x

+Right now when you want to uprade to v2.x.x be aware that you may need to adjust some fusion because of better property mapping of object type fileds

 ## Issues